doeixd/Tbbr/readme.md

 ### Automatic Tab Reordering

-By default, after you land on a tab and wait 5 seconds, it gets moved to the first position.
+By default, after you land on a tab and wait 5 seconds (configurable in settings), it gets moved to the first position.
 This helps keep your current context from getting buried.

 This delay is configurable.
 You can change it by right-clicking the extension icon and selecting "Options", or by navigating to the extension's details page and clicking "Extension options".